Kate Dudding, Storyteller Photo of Kate Dudding, Storyteller

 to the ears of the future."

+Whenever Kate creates a story, she tries to make it entertaining, heartwarming and memorable.
 Kate has been commissioned to create stories from the past several times:

 • The New-York Historical Society asked Kate to create stories for families about John Chapman (1774-1845), the real Johnny Appleseed, and Carlotta, a lady balloonist and inventor who set many flying records in 1880-1891.
 Stacy Gilinson, Supervisor of Family Programs at the Historical Society, later wrote: